-StudioLive Series III and RML-series mixers build on the StudioLive legacy by adding even more onboard processing, plus many improved features, while retaining the same ease of use that has made StudioLive the preferred choice of worship teams worldwide.
+StudioLive Series III digital mixers build on the StudioLive legacy by adding even more onboard processing, plus many improved features, while retaining the same ease of use that has made StudioLive the preferred choice of worship teams worldwide.

-Good news: You don’t have to know how to use a compressor, noise gate, or EQ on a kick drum or vocal to use these processors on the StudioLive mixer.
-Every StudioLive mixer comes with channel-strip presets for the most common instruments.
+Good news: You don’t have to know how to use a compressor, noise gate, or EQ on a kick drum or vocal to use these processors on the StudioLive Series III digital mixer.
+Every StudioLive digital mixer comes with channel-strip presets for the most common instruments.
 Simply load it and go.
-StudioLive Series III mixers make this even easier by providing a custom User view, so you can select only the most necessary controls to view, simplifying the Fat Channel for novice users.
+StudioLive Series III digital mixers make this even easier by providing a custom User view, so you can select only the most necessary controls to view, simplifying the Fat Channel for novice users.